bigfix/developer.bigfix.com/site/reference/types/file.md

 # &lt;file&gt; as string : string

 Creates a string containing the full pathname of the specified file.
-See &amp;lt;file&amp;gt;.
+See &lt;file&lt;.